The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \subsection{\ce{H2O} line kinematics}

 The first point we address in this work is about the line kinematics and emitting regions of water as spectrally-resolved at multiple wavelengths, addressing questions 1) and 4) listed in Section \ref{sec: intro}.
-Previous work found that 2.9~$\mu$m lines include or are dominated by a broad emission component that matches the width of the broad component in CO emission lines in the same systems \citep{banz17}.
-At 12.4~$\mu$m, instead, line velocities were found to be narrower and match the narrow component in CO emission in a few disks where data were available \citep{banz17,salyk19}.
+Previous work found that 2.9~$\mu$m lines are dominated by a broad emission component that matches the width of the broad component in CO emission lines in the same systems \citep{banz17}.
+At 12.4~$\mu$m, instead, line velocities were found to be narrower and match the narrow component in CO emission in a few disks where data was available \citep{banz17,salyk19}.
 With the new surveys and larger sample included in this work, it is now possible to expand the comparison between CO emission components and water emission lines on a larger number of detections and, for the first time, including water emission in the $M$ band around 5~$\mu$m.

-Figures \ref{fig: H2O_iSHELL_profiles_fit} and \ref{fig: H2O_VISIR_profiles_fit} show a comparative analysis of the \ce{H2O} line profiles using the CO line profiles observed in each object as reference.
-Line profiles from the fundamental $v=1-0$ lines have been observed with VLT-CRIRES and IRTF-iSHELL \citep[][]{pont11,brown13,banz22}, and have been decomposed into broad and narrow velocity components as described in \citet{bp15,banz22}.
+Figures \ref{fig: H2O_iSHELL_profiles_fit} and \ref{fig: H2O_VISIR_profiles_fit} show a comparison of the \ce{H2O} line profiles using the CO line profiles observed in each object as reference.
+Line profiles from the fundamental $v=1-0$ lines have been observed with VLT-CRIRES and IRTF-iSHELL \citep[][]{pont11,brown13,banz22}, and have been decomposed into broad BC and narrow NC velocity components as described in \citet{bp15,banz22}.
+Gaussian fits to these two components are then scaled to match the relative strength of water lines to visualize the broadening of water relative to each CO component.
 The 10 iSHELL spectra where \ce{H2O} is detected show that the kinematic profile of \ce{H2O} emission at 5~$\mu$m is broader than the NC but narrower than the BC in at least 6/10 cases.
 In the other 4 cases (DO~Tau, DF~Tau, RNO~90, and V1331~Cyg), water lines are as broad as the BC.
 In DF~Tau, and tentatively in RNO~90 too, water shows a double-peak shape that matches the width of the BC.
-In V1331~Cyg, water seems to be as broad as the BC and possibly have a narrower blue-shifted absorption; its near-infrared spectrum is overall more complex due to an uncommonly high excitation of both CO and water \citep[see the $L$-band water spectrum in][]{doppmann11}, and will be analyzed in detail in a future work.
-Additional tentative detections are found in three more disks (UY~Aur~A, Elias~24, and HD~35929), which are all included in the plots in the Appendix.
+In V1331~Cyg, water is as broad as the BC and possibly has a narrower blue-shifted absorption (see also Section \ref{sec: wat_absorpt}); its near-infrared spectrum is overall more complex due to an uncommonly high excitation of both CO and water \citep[see the $L$-band water spectrum in][]{doppmann11}, and will be analyzed in detail in a future work.
+Additional tentative detections are found in three more disks (UY~Aur~A, Elias~24, and HD~35929), which are all included in the plots in the Appendix \ref{app: extra_plots}.